kyimoemin/elastic-worker/README.md

 - **Elastic vs Main** → ~7.3× faster
 - **Dedicated vs Main** → ~1.3% slower (but non-blocking)

+Benchmark may vary depending on the number of threads allowed and the type of task being executed.
 See [`examples/js/benchmark.js`](./examples/js/benchmark.js) for details.

 ## License